Wang-Landau sampling: a criterion for halting the simulations: Results

 \subsection{Homopolymer}

-As a new application of the criterion, we consider a homopolymer consisting of $N$ monomers which may assume any self avoiding walk (SAW) configuration on a two-dimensional lattice.
+As a new application of the criterion, we consider a homopolymer consisting of $N$ monomers which may assume any self avoiding walk (SAW) configuration on a two-dimensional lattice \cite{bjp,cpc}.
 Assuming that the polymer is in a bad solvent, there is an effective monomer-monomer attraction in addition to the self-avoidance constraint representing excluded volume.
 For every pair of non-bonded nearest-neighbor monomers the energy of the polymer is reduced by $\epsilon$.
 The Hamiltonian for the model can be written as

 where $\sigma=1(0)$ if the site $i$ is occupied(vacant), and the sum is over nearest-neighbor pairs\cite{dickman}.
 (The sum is understood to exclude pairs of bonded segments along the chain.)
-We used the so-called reptation or \textit{``slithering snake''} move which consists of randomly adding a monomer from one end of the chain and removing a monomer from the other end, mantaining the size of the polymer constant.
+We used the so-called reptation or \textit{``slithering snake''} move which consists of randomly adding a monomer to one end of the chain and removing a monomer from the other end, maintaining the size of the polymer constant.
+(Although reptation is not suitable for sampling the most compact configurations, this does not affect the conclusions presented here.)
 We define one Monte Carlo step as $N$ attempted moves.

-We performed simulations for polymers of sizes $N = 40, 50, 60, 70,..., 150$ taking $10$ independent runs for each size and finishing the process when the condition
+We performed simulations for polymers of sizes $N = 50, 70,..., 150$ taking $10$ independent runs for each size and finishing the process when the condition

 was satisfied in the course of the whole simulation of a modification factor, where again, $T_c(0)$ is the last temperature of the peak of the specific heat in the previous modification factor.